-Given the pros and cons, it is recommended that the City Council authorize the City Manager to discuss the different aspects of formation of a RHNA subregion and present a formal recommendation in the future based upon further study and discussions.
+Given the pros and cons, it is recommended that the City Council authorize the City Manager to enter into discussions related to the formation of a Santa Clara County RHNA subregion and develop a work plan, budget and schedule of actions leading to the formation of a countywide RHNA subregion.
 Keeping abreast of the subregional activity on RHNA trades will require staff time in any case.
 Additionally, being a part of the RHNA subregion will allow the City the flexibility to trade allocations if an opportunity arose and the opportunity to vote on the RHNA trades of other jurisdictions in the County as well.